DanielRouli189/Project_2_2023/Trees/README.md

 April, 2023

 The current project contains java implementations of the kd-Tree and the PR-QuadTree.
-The purpose of this exercise is to develop the insertion and searching algorithms of the above mentioned and determine their search multiplicities by performing random searches on them.
+The purpose of this exercise is to develop the insertion and searching algorithms and determine their search multiplicities by performing random searches on them.

 The aforementioned data structures were designed to be generic and are capable of functioning on a variety of data types.
 The kd-Tree has the advantage in this regard over the PR-QuadTree, since it can work with any data type that extends the Comparable interface.
 The PR-QuadTree is limited to coordinates of type double and cannot be altered without changing the implementation.
-However, both have generic fields that can be associated with the coordinates.
+However, both have generic fields that are associated with the coordinates.

 ## Folder Structure